 - ABA Section on Torts, Trial and Insurance Practice (past-Chair of Media, Privacy and Defamation Law Committee)

 - Media Law Resource Center, Newsgathering Committee (past-Co-Chair), State Legislative Committee, and Internet Law Committee

 - Sturm College of Law, University of Denver, Adjunct Professor

-- Recognized by Best Lawyers in America as one of the preeminent First Amendment lawyers in Colorado and as the 2014 Denver First Amendment Litigation Lawyer of the Year
+- Recognized by Best Lawyers in America as one of the preeminent First Amendment lawyers in Denver and as the Denver First Amendment Law Lawyer of the Year in 2016 and 2014

-- Recognized as a Colorado Super Lawyer in First Amendment and Media Law
+- Recognized as a Colorado Super Lawyer in Media and Advertising

 - Recognized as a Lawyer of the Year 2011 and the 2015 Barrister's Best in Communications/Media Law by Law Week Colorado

 - Colorado Press Association “Friend of the First”